cch123/supermonkey/readme.md

 # SuperMonkey

-This lib is not production ready, please don't use

 ## Introduction

-Patch all functions including which are unexported
+Patch all functions without limits, including which are unexported

-**Warning** : please add -l to your gcflags, or it will panic.
+**Warning** : please add -l to your gcflags or add `//go:noinline` to func which you want to patch.

 ### patch private function